uclaacm/hackschool-f19/session-3-backend-api/README.md

 ### What is under the hood in browser?

 So when we make posts on websites like Facebook, Twitter, etc, there is code underneath that does exactly what we did in Postman.
-It formats the request header and body, and send it to the server using the URL.
+It formats the request header and body, and sends it to the server using the URL.

 ## What is an API?